memgraph/docs/docs/tutorials/migrate-relational-database.md

 purchase, via their IDs.
 That is why we'll use the LOAD CSV clause to match those IDs with existing nodes and create relationship between them.
 In this example, the relationship is that a customer MADE a purchase.
-The arrow of the relationship defines that a customer MAKES the purchase, and no the other way around.
-And lastly, we are defining that the row with the `customerpurchase` ID is actually the ID of the :MADE relationship.
+The arrow of the relationship defines that a customer makes the purchase, and not the other way around.
+And lastly, we are defining that the row with the `customerpurchase` ID is actually the ID of the `:MADE` relationship.

 ```cypher
 LOAD CSV FROM "/customerpurchase.csv" WITH HEADER AS row